webhintio/webhint-ado-extension/README.md

 	- update Publisher Id (see below how to get publisher Id)
 	- Update version

+4. Navigate to both folders (WebhintV1 and WebhintV1/task) and execute
-4. Execute npm install in both folders:
+	> npm install
-	- WebhintV1
-	- WebhintV1/task

-5. Cd into WehintV1 folder and execute "
+5. Cd into WehintV1 folder and execute
     > npm run compile

-6. Execute
+6. Create Webhint Extension
     > "tfx extension create"
  - File will be created in format
     > &lt;publisher&gt;.&lt;name&gt;-&lt;version&gt;.vsix
 - Marketplace will not allow size greater than 1000 files (or assets)
 - Remove node modules from vss-extension.json "files" attribute
 - Update version number in vss-extension.json to a greater version (required)
 - Run the following command to create extension and upload new published file without node modules to marketplace (should allow)
     > tfx extension create
 - Add node modules back to vss-extension.json
 - Update version number again in vss-extension.json to a greater version (required every update)
 - Recreate extension and update file in marketplace.
     > tfx extension create
 - NOTE: An update to the file in Marketplace will allow size greater than 1000 files.
 An initial upload will not allow such large sizes.